-Plan the Ultimate Aspen Colorado Snowboarding Getaway
+Plan the Perfect Aspen Colorado Snowboarding Getaway

-Are you ready to plan the ultimate Aspen, Colorado, snowboarding winter getaway?
-This article includes an overview of the four ski resorts, how to experience Aspen like locals, delicious and affordable restaurants, where to stay, how to save money, and fun après ski activities!
+This article includes an overview of the four ski resorts, how to experience Aspen like locals, delicious and affordable restaurants, where to stay, how to save money, and fun après ski activities.

-How to Visit Aspen, Colorado, Like a Local
+How To Visit Aspen Like a Local

-Having lived in Colorado for many years, my husband and I frequented all of the mountains under the Aspen Snowmass ® umbrella.
 We used to live in Grand Junction and Breckenridge.
 We would drive to the resorts to snowboard and then go home.
-In fact, our first date was at Aspen Highlands!
-We love the Aspen area.
+In fact, our first date was snowboarding in Aspen.

 We moved to Oklahoma a few years ago (for work), and the next time we visited Aspen, we tried as much as possible to visit like we were still locals.

-We wanted to write a post for you on how to spend a lovely weekend in the Aspen area!
+We wanted to write a post for you on how to spend a lovely weekend in the Aspen area.

 Planning Your Trip to Aspen Colorado